How Does Bankruptcy Affect Your Mortgage?

 If You’re Having Trouble With Your Mortgage Payment

 Finally, your lender could approve a deed in lieu of foreclosure.
 Under this arrangement, you sign the property over to your lender and they then sell the home.
-In exchange for keeping the home in good shape, your lender may forgive some or all of the difference between what you actually owe and what the property can be sold for.
+In exchange for keeping the home in good shape, your lender may forgive some or all of the difference between what you actually owe and what the property can sell for.

 If you’re a Rocket Mortgage client having trouble making your mortgage payment, you can apply for assistance online with our Application for Success.
-You can also feel free to speak with our Servicing Team at (800) 508-0944.

 Negotiating With Other Creditors